Chas McCormick Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.
+- The Mariners pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mariners have a 3.81 team ERA that ranks seventh across all MLB pitching staffs.
+- The Mariners' 3.79 team ERA ranks sixth among all league pitching staffs.

-- Mariners pitchers combine to give up 87 home runs (one per game), the second-fewest in baseball.
+- Mariners pitchers combine to allow 88 home runs (one per game), the third-fewest in the league.

-- Woo gets the start for the Mariners, his seventh of the season.
-He is 1-1 with a 4.08 ERA and 39 strikeouts through 28 2/3 innings pitched.

-- The righty last pitched on Tuesday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up three hits.
+- His most recent appearance came on Tuesday against the San Francisco Giants, when the right-hander threw nine scoreless innings while giving up five hits.

-- The 23-year-old has a 4.08 ERA and 12.2 strikeouts per nine innings across six games this season, while allowing a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.